matvign/batchrenamer/documentation.md

 ## 1.3.2 Filter implementation
+Filenames are passed in from file pattern matching and split into directory, basename and ext.
+Each basename is run against a list of filters.
 Filters are implemented as lambda expressions in a list.
-The exception to this is high priority filters which are applied external to the list of filters.
-Filenames are passed in from file pattern matching and split into directory, basename and ext.
-Each basename is run against the list of filters.
-Final processing occurs with high priority filters.
 A list of supported filters can be found above (1.3.1).

 The resulting filename is then recombined and processed to determine